Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

 \begin{flushleft} \emph{b.
-Improving Hash Function Quality} \end{flushleft} Improving hash function quality aims at making the binary codes uniformly distributed, that is, maximally filling and using the hash code space, normally on the basis of bit uncorrelation and bit balance \cite{wang2018survey}.
-Bit uncorrelation implies that different bits are as independent as possible and have little redundancy of information, so that a given set of bits can aggregate more information within a given code length.
-In principle, bit uncorrelation can be formulated as $\bm{b} \bm{b}^{\top} = \bm{I}$ in which $\bm{I}$ is an identity matrix of size $K$.
-For example, it can be encouraged via regularization terms such as orthogonality \cite{erin2015deep} and mutual information \cite{cakir2019hashing}.
+Improving Hash Function Quality} \end{flushleft} A good hash function seeks to have binary codes uniformly distributed; that is, maximally filling and using the hash code space, normally on the basis of bit uncorrelation and bit balance \cite{wang2018survey},\cite{lin2018unsupervised}.
+Bit uncorrelation implies that different bits are as independent as possible, so that a given set of bits can aggregate more information within a given code length \cite{lin2018unsupervised}.
 Bit balance means that each bit should have a 50\% chance of being +1 or -1, thereby maximizing code variance and information \cite{wang2018survey}.
-Mathematically, this condition is constrained by using this regularization term $\bm{b}\cdot\bm{1} = 0$ where $\bm{1}$ is a $K$-dimensional vector with all elements equal to 1.
+Mor{\`e}re \etal \cite{morere2017nested} use the uniform distribution $U$(0,1) to build a regularization term to make hash codes distribute evenly where the codes are learned by a Restricted Boltzmann Machine layer.
+Likewise, Lin \etal \cite{lin2018unsupervised} optimize the mean of learned hash codes to be close to 0.5 to prevent any bit bias towards zero or one.

-\section{Retrieval via Learning DCNN Representations}
+\section{$\!\!\!\!\!$Retrieval via Learning DCNN Representations}

-In Section \ref{Retrieval_with_Off_the_Shelf_DCNN_Models}, we presented feature fusion and enhancement strategies for which off-the-shelf DCNNs only serve as extractors to obtain features.
-However, in most cases, deep features may not be sufficient for high accuracy retrieval, even with the strategies which were discussed.
-In order for models to have higher scalability and to be more effective for retrieval, a common practice is network fine-tuning, \ie updating the pre-stored parameters \cite{yosinski2014transferable}, \cite{oquab2014learning}.
-However fine-tuning does not contradict or render irrelevant feature processing methods of Section \ref{Retrieval_with_Off_the_Shelf_DCNN_Models}; indeed, those strategies are complementary and can be incorporated as part of network fine-tuning.
+The off-the-shelf DCNNs pre-trained on source datasets for classification are quite robust to inter-class variability.
+However, in most cases, deep features extracted based on off-the-shelf models may not be sufficient for accurate retrieval, even with the strategies discussed in Section \ref{Retrieval_with_Off_the_Shelf_DCNN_Models}.
+In order for models to be more effective for retrieval, a common practice is network fine-tuning, \ie updating the pre-stored parameters \cite{yosinski2014transferable}.
+Fine-tuning methods have been studied extensively to learn better features, whose primary aim is to address the ``\textit{fine-tune challenge}''.
+A standard dataset with clear and well-defined ground-truth labels is indispensable for the supervised fine-tuning and subsequently pair-wise supervisory information is incorporated into ranking loss to update networks by regularizing on retrieval representations, otherwise it is necessary to develop unsupervised fine-tuned methods.
+After network fine-tuning, features can be organized as global or local to perform retrieval.

-This section focuses on supervised and unsupervised fine-tuning methods for the updating of network parameters.